wombleton/gitlaw-nz/acts/H/Health and Safety in Employment Act 1992.md

     _chief executive_ includes the Commissioner of Police and the Chief of Defence Force.

-    Section 28B: inserted, on 5 May 2003, by [section 17][202] of the Health and Safety in Employment Amendment Act 2002 (2002 No 86).
+    Section 28B: inserted, on 5 May 2003, by [section 17][290] of the Health and Safety in Employment Amendment Act 2002 (2002 No 86).

+    Section 28B(4): amended, on 16 December 2013, by [section 22][224] of the WorkSafe New Zealand Act 2013 (2013 No 94).

 #### Inspectors

 ##### 29 Inspectors

-*   (1) The Secretary may appoint any person who has passed the prescribed examinations or acquired the prescribed experience to be a health and safety inspector for the purposes of this Act.
+*   (1) WorkSafe may appoint any person who has passed the prescribed examinations or acquired the prescribed experience to be a health and safety inspector for the purposes of this Act.

-    (2) An inspector shall perform and exercise the functions and powers of an inspector subject to the directions and conditions (if any) for the time being imposed by the Secretary.
+    (2) An inspector shall perform and exercise the functions and powers of an inspector subject to the directions and conditions (if any) for the time being imposed by WorkSafe.

-    (3) Every inspector shall have a certificate of appointment, in a form approved by the Secretary.
+    (3) Every inspector shall have a certificate of appointment, in a form approved by WorkSafe.

+    Section 29(1): amended, on 16 December 2013, by [section 22][224] of the WorkSafe New Zealand Act 2013 (2013 No 94).

+    Section 29(2): amended, on 16 December 2013, by [section 22][224] of the WorkSafe New Zealand Act 2013 (2013 No 94).

+    Section 29(3): amended, on 16 December 2013, by [section 22][224] of the WorkSafe New Zealand Act 2013 (2013 No 94).

 ##### 30 Functions of inspectors